wp-plugins/jquery-t-countdown-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 2.0.3 =
+Onlaunch HTML shortcode bug fix.

+= 2.0.2 =
+New option of placing the javascript in the footer or inline.

+= 2.0.1 =
+Minor bug fixes and improved load times.

 = 2.0 =
 Requires WordPress version 2.8 or higher.
 Backup custom CSS folders.